 Concomitant Drug Class: Drug Name Effect on Concentration of PAXLOVID or Concomitant Drug Clinical Comment Anticonvulsants: , ' clonazepam ethosuximide divalproex lamotrigine ↑ clonazepam ↑ ethosuximide ↓ divalproex ↓ lamotrigine Plasma concentrations of clonazepam and ethosuximide are expected to increase by co- administration with ritonavir.
 Therefore, PAXLOVID should be used with caution, dose reduction of these drugs may be needed and clinical monitoring is recommended.
 Plasma concentrations of divalproex and lamotrigine are expected to decrease by co- administration with ritonavir.
-Therefore, PAXLOVID should be used with caution, dose increase of these drugs may be carbamazepine, phenobarbital, phenytoin, primidone ↑ carbamazepine ↓ phenytoin ↓ nirmatrelvir/ ritonavir needed.
-Co-administration of PAXLOVID with carbamazepine, phenobarbital, phenytoin or primidone is contraindicated (see 2 CONTRAINDICATIONS) Antidepressants: 1 , amitriptyline, clomipramine, fluoxetine, imipramine, maprotiline ^a , nefazodone ^a , nortriptyline, paroxetine, sertraline, trimipramine, venlafaxine ↑ antidepressants Ritonavir dosed as a pharmacokinetic enhancer is not expected to result in any clinically meaningful increases in CYP2D6 substrates.
+Therefore, PAXLOVID should be used with caution, dose increase of these drugs may be needed. carbamazepine, phenobarbital, phenytoin, primidone ↑ carbamazepine ↓ phenytoin ↓ nirmatrelvir/ ritonavir Co-administration of PAXLOVID with carbamazepine, phenobarbital, phenytoin or primidone is contraindicated (see 2 CONTRAINDICATIONS) Antidepressants: amitriptyline, clomipramine, fluoxetine, imipramine, maprotiline ^a , nefazodone ^a , nortriptyline, paroxetine, sertraline, trimipramine, venlafaxine ↑ antidepressants Ritonavir dosed as a pharmacokinetic enhancer is not expected to result in any clinically meaningful increases in CYP2D6 substrates.
 Therefore, PAXLOVID should be used with caution, dose reduction of these drugs may be needed. bupropion ↓ bupropion and active metabolite hydroxy bupropion Bupropion is primarily metabolized by CYP2B6.
 Concurrent administration of bupropion with repeated doses of ritonavir decreases bupropion levels.
-Monitor for an adequate clinical response to bupropion. desipramine ↑ desipramine A study has shown that co-administration of ritonavir and desipramine resulted in increased exposure of desipramine.
+Monitor for an adequate clinical response to bupropion. desipramine 个 desipramine A study has shown that co-administration of ritonavir and desipramine resulted in increased exposure of desipramine.
 Dosage reduction and concentration monitoring of desipramine is recommended. trazodone ↑ trazodone Concomitant use of ritonavir and trazodone increases concentrations of trazodone.
 Adverse events of nausea, dizziness, hypertension, and syncope have been observed.
 If trazodone is used with a CYP3A4 inhibitor, such as ritonavir, the combination should be used with caution and a lower dose of trazodone should be considered.

-Concomitant Drug Class: Drug Name Effect on Concentration of PAXLOVID or Concomitant Drug Clinical Comment Antiemetics: dronabinola 个 dronabinol Plasma concentrations of dronabinol are expected to increase by co-administration withritonavir.
+Concomitant Drug Class: Drug Name Effect on Concentration of PAXLOVID or Concomitant Drug Clinical Comment Antiemetics: dronabinola 个 dronabinol Plasma concentrations of dronabinol are expected to increase by co-administration with ritonavir.
 Therefore, PAXLOVID should be used with caution, dose reduction of dronabinol may be needed.
 Antifungal: ketoconazole, isavuconazonium sulfate, itraconazole ↑ ketoconazole ↑ isavuconazonium sulfate ↑ itraconazole ↑ nirmatrelvir/ritonavir High doses of ketoconazole or itraconazole (>200 mg/day) are not recommended.
-Refer to ketoconazole, isavuconazonium sulfate, and itraconazole product labels for further information. voriconazole \downarrow voriconazole Avoid concomitant use of voriconazole.
-Antigout: colchicine 个 colchicine For patients with renal and/or hepatic impairment: Life-threatening and fatal drug interactions have been reported in patients treated with colchicine and ritonavir.
+Refer to ketoconazole, isavuconazonium sulfate, and itraconazole Product Monograph for further information. voriconazole ↓ voriconazole Co-administration of PAXLOVID with voriconazole is contraindicated (see 2 CONTRAINDICATIONS).
+Antigout: colchicine ↑ colchicine For patients with renal and/or hepatic impairment: Life-threatening and fatal drug interactions have been reported in patients treated with colchicine and ritonavir.
 For patients with rena and/or hepatic impairment co-administration of colchicine with PAXLOVID is contraindicated (see 2 CONTRAINDICATIONS).
 For patients with normal renal and/or hepatic function: Treatment of gout flares: 0.6 mg (1 tablet) x1 dose, followed by 0.3 mg (half tablet) 1 hour later.
 Dose to be repeated no earlier than 3 days.
 Prophylaxis of gout flares: If the original colchicine regimen was 0.6 mg twice daily, the regimen should be adjusted to 0.3 mg once a day.
-If the original colchicine regimen should be adjusted to 0.3 mg twice daily, the regimen should be adjusted to 0.3 mg twice daily, the regimen should be adjusted to 0.3 mg twice daily, the regimen should be adjusted to 0.3 mg onceevery other day.
-Treatment of Familial Mediterranean fever (FMF): Maximum daily dose of 0.6 mg (maybe given as 0.3 mg twice a day).
-Anti-infective: clarithromycin, erythromycin 个 clarithromycin 个 erythromycin For patients with renal impairment, the following dosage adjustments should be considered:
+If the original colchicine regimen was 0.3 mg twice daily, the regimen should be adjusted to 0.3 mg once every other day.
+Treatment of Familial Mediterranean fever (FMF): Maximum daily dose of 0.6 mg (maybe Anti-infective: given as 0.3 mg twice a day). clarithromycin, erythromycin 个 clarithromycin 个 erythromycin For patients with renal impairment, the following dosage adjustments should be considered: